c3sr/split-ner/README.md

 ### Pre-Clustering

 Experimented with clustering mentions for high-resource entities to handle diversity issues.
-Accouringly, divided **Gene_or_gene_product** into 4 sub-classes and trained a model.
+Accordingly, divided **Gene_or_gene_product** into 4 sub-classes and trained a model.
 Finally in the test set, the resultant labels in the 4 sub-classes were remaped to the parent class and precision/recall were measured.
 For training, we used the QA setup and worked with only 3 output classes (Gene_or_gene_product, Simple_chemical, Cancer).
 However, this approach is not found to give improvements over the original setup.

 | BioNLP13CG (QA model) Without Clustering | Precision              | Recall                 | F1                     |
 |------------------------------------------|------------------------|------------------------|------------------------|